Trent University

 Elizabeth Russell, BA, MSc, PhD (Memorial)

-Rural aging (including age-friendly communities and older voluntarism); the teaching of aging based courses; intergenerational connectivity; rural housing alternatives for older adults.
+Rural aging (especially including age-friendly communities and older voluntarism); intergenerational classrooms; intergenerational connectivity; rural housing alternatives for older adults.

 Raheleh Saryazdi, BSc (Trent), MA, PhD (University of Toronto)